necolas/react-native-web/website/guides/advanced.md

 ## Use with react-sketchapp

 Use with [react-sketchapp](http://airbnb.io/react-sketchapp/) requires that you alias `react-native` to `react-sketchapp`.
-This will allow you to render your existing React Native components in Sketch.
+This will allow you to render simple React Native components in Sketch.
 Sketch-specific components like `Artboard` should be imported from `react-sketchapp`.

 If you're using `skpm`, you can rely on an [undocumented feature](https://github.com/sketch-pm/skpm/blob/master/lib/utils/webpackConfig.js)